e-c-k-e-r/vall-e/vall_e.cpp/README.md

 * [x] sum embeddings for the `prom` and prior `resp`s
 * [ ] working `AR` output
 	* [x] `AR` sampling
-	* currently need a model that didn't regress with the `AR:0:0` output
 * [ ] working `NAR-len` output
 	* [x] `NAR-len` sampling
-	* need to assert that a non-causal mask is used
 * [ ] working `NAR` output
 	* [x] `NAR` sampling
-	* need to assert that a non-causal mask is used
 * [x] decode audio to disk
 * [ ] a functional CLI
 * [ ] actually make it work